 I’m not crazy about tests.
 It bores me to sit in a quiet room all day.
 To be honest, it kind of weirds me out.
 However, watching student presentations (that I can grade on the spot) or admiring my students’ projects makes me smile.
 Plus, real-life learning helps students retain that information so much better, it’s more fun for them, and students will get sentimemental when they remember fun projects they did in your class.
 Can you say that for a test?

 Students need to speak.
 They did not take French class to spell verbs on paper.
 They just didn’t.
 Hesitant speakers need structured activities like the ones found in these speaking cards.
 Students will thrive with the chance to move, and even your shy speakers will enjoy speaking when the activities are not intimidating.
-Here’s a peek at some cards for practicing -ir and -re verbs.
+Here’s a peek at some cards for practicing regular -er verbs.

 Students need to be able to read texts containing words they don’t know, but they need those texts to be accessible.
 My reading comprehension packets contain 10 reading passages each, and each reading passage has 3 differentiated levels of questions, making it a friendly resource for struggling learners and the most-advanced beginners.

-Want to have a year’s worth of materials and monthly updates?
+Want to have a year’s worth of French 1 resources with updates?

-You can get all of these resources in one huge bundle!
+You can get all of these French 1 resources in one huge bundle!
 That’s right, get all of these and many more.
 In fact, an entire year’s worth!
-I add to it a few times a month, and I will until it is complete.
-Right now, there are over 3500 pages of activities for French 1!
+Although the activities for the units are complete, I’m adding teaching ideas, assessments, and even more fun activities that I come up with.
+Right now, there are over 5000 pages of activities for French 1!

-Once it’s done, it will be complete curriculum with a pacing guide and all the resources for French 1 needed to teach that curriculum.
-It will be a great stand-alone resource or as a really useful supplement to an existing curriculum.
+Once it’s done, it will be complete curriculum with a pacing guide and all the French 1 resources needed to teach that curriculum.
+It currently has the year-long scope and sequence and the pacing guides for units 1-6.
+It’s a great stand-alone resource or as a really useful supplement to an existing curriculum.

-So, what do teachers have to say about this resoure and the individual bundles you’ll find in this year-long resource?
+So, what do teachers have to say about this French 1 resource and the individual bundles you’ll find in this year-long resource?
 Here are some teacher comments:

 “I cannot express how much I love these resources!
 I’ve just gone back to teaching after staying home for 15 years.
 These are such a huge help!
 Merci beaucoup!!!”